Oh, what a day... what a lovely day!

 I am excited about ASP.NET 5, and so are many of my team members.
 As excited as I am, I am just as concerned about the new landscape on the horizon.
 The biggest question isn't wether Microsoft and the ASP.NET team will deliver, but whether the Open Source (OSS) ecosystem will.

-The majority of packages on Nuget.org are written for the full . . .
+The majority of packages on Nuget.org are written for . . .

 I cam across an interesting problem where I needed to find the second lowest item in a list.
 You may think this is a simple problem with a simple solution:

 Sort the list in ascending order, and take the second item from the list.
 Done!
 (Mic Drop)

 The knee-jerk solution described above would work for a list of . . .

 When the Affordable Care Act was signed into law by President Obama, the U.S. government set aside financial incentives for families that qualified for help.
 In the Ritter Insurance Marketing quote engine, we help consumers determine if they qualify for help, and how much they could potentially save.
 None of this information is secret, as it . . .

 This week has been a busy one for the team and I. Our API is in the public and has been executing some complex LINQ queries.
 After a data update we started seeing this issue, which may be familiar to any Entity Framework user.